grog-stack/grog-lang/README.md

 ## Writing a program

-A program contains as many declarations as you need (functions, and variables) and then all the statements you want to evalute.
+A program contains as many declarations as you need (functions, variables, and constants) and then all the statements you want to evalute.
 The results of each statement will be printed to console.

 Here's an example: